Production Governance for

 Agentic AI

-Runtime enforcement, evidence trails, and human controls so teams can ship autonomous workflows without the “I hope it behaves” as the safety model.
+Runtime enforcement, evidence trails, and human controls so teams can ship autonomous workflows without making “I hope it behaves” the safety model.

 Jesse C